Dlwnsrl06/Montreal-STM-Delay-Predictor/Patches.md

 06-09-2026-1: Collecting too many "no-delays" -> created condition to take only a little no-delays

 06-08-2026: Try not to run this after evening since there are only few buses running - and less accurate data for those midnight buses

+05-08-2026: Started the personal project to **Predict STM transit delays according to the Montreal weather conditions**